A geometric study of Wasserstein spaces: Hadamard spaces: Reminders and notations

 endowed with the Wasserstein metric defined by

 \end{defi} From now on, the cost $c$ will therefore be $c=d^2$.

-The fact that $\dw$ is indeed a metric follows from the so-called ``gluing lemma'' which enables one to propagate the triangular inequality, see e.g. \cite{Villani}. \begin{rema} In this paper, we will also consider the Wassertein space over the cone $c \partial X$ relative to the cost $\db^2$.
-Since $\db$ is lower semi-continuous, this is indeed a metric space.
-Note that we shall denote by $\dwb$ the Wasserstein metric derived from $\db$. \end{rema} The Wasserstein space has several nice properties: it is Polish; it is compact as soon as $Y$ is, in which case the Wasserstein metric metrizes the weak topology; but if $Y$ is not compact, then $\wass(Y)$ is not even locally compact and the Wasserstein metric induces a topology stronger than the weak one (more precisely, convergence in Wasserstein distance is equivalent to weak convergence plus convergence of the second moment).
+The fact that $\dw$ is indeed a metric follows from the so-called ``gluing lemma'' which enables one to propagate the triangular inequality, see e.g. \cite{Villani}. \begin{rema} In this paper, we will also consider the Wasserstein space over the cone $c \partial X$ relative to the cost $\db^2$.
+Since $\db$ is lower semi-continuous, the usual theory of optimal transport applies, and we do get a metric on the suitable space of measures.
+We shall denote by $\dwb$ the Wasserstein metric derived from $\db$. \end{rema} The Wasserstein space has several nice properties: it is Polish; it is compact as soon as $Y$ is, in which case the Wasserstein metric metrizes the weak topology; but if $Y$ is not compact, then $\wass(Y)$ is not even locally compact and the Wasserstein metric induces a topology stronger than the weak one (more precisely, convergence in Wasserstein distance is equivalent to weak convergence plus convergence of the second moment).
 A very important property is that $\wass(Y)$ is geodesic as soon as $Y$ is; let us give some details.

-\subsection{Displacement interpolation}
+\subsubsection{Displacement interpolation}

 The proof of what we explain now can be found for example in chapter 7 of \cite{Villani}, see in particular corollary 7.22 and Theorem 7.30.
 Note that the concept of displacement interpolation has been introduced by McCann in \cite{McCann}.
-We write this section in the case of $X$, but most of it stays true for any Polish geodesic space.
+We write this section in the case of a Hadamard space $X$, but most of it stays true for any Polish geodesic space.